shailen-naidoo/eighty20-technical-challenge/README.md

 Hello reviewer, I hope you are well!

-This is the repo that contains all the source for the technical challenge that I was tasked to produce for the Fullstack position at Eighty20.
+This is the repo that contains all the source code for the technical challenge that I was tasked to produce for the Fullstack position at Eighty20.
 This repo is somewhat a monorepo as it contains both the backend and frontend source code.

 The setup instructions are found in both the `/backend` and `/fronted` folder.
 You can navigate to those folders and you read the `README` files to understand what you need to do to start the setup or reviewal process.